MiriamEA/trading_app/README.md

 canceled), the ticker of the traded security, the size of the order, the price of the order, and some notes.

 **IEX cloud**
+IEX cloud (https://iexcloud.io/) is a REST API that provides access to US and Canadian stock data.
+The trading app uses the IEX cloud to get real-time information on the securities that can be traded.

 # Improvements
 - implement orders with an asking price and a status pending